adoptium/temurin-build/RELEASING.md

 - Via slack on the Adoptium #release channel
 - Find someone with the appropriate authority (Carmen, George, Martijn, Shelley, Stewart, Tim) to post a tweet about the new release from the Adoptium twitter account
+- Also run the EclipseMirror job in the Eclipse jenkins instance to create a backup of the release from GitHub onto the Eclipse servers.

 ### Post Release Tasks